telerik/winforms-docs/controls/forms-and-dialogs/toolbarform/structure.md

 # Structure

 RadToolbarForm is a wrapper of the RadToolbarFormControl.
-The toolbar control is docked to Fill and it is the sole child control of the RadToolbarForm.
+The toolbar control is docked to Top and it is the sole child control of the RadToolbarForm.
 This article explains the inner structure of the RadToolbarFormControl.

 >caption Figure 1: Elements of RadTabbedFormControl

 ![WinForms RadToolbarForm Structure](images/winforms-radtoolbarform-structure.png)

-* __ContentArea__: Represents the content are of the form.
+* __ContentArea__: Represents the content area of the form.
 * __Icon__: Represents the icon of the form.
 * __Text__: Represents the text of the form.
 * __Near Items__: Represents the near items of the toolbar form.